 Once the root nameserver receives a request from the recursive DNS resolver, it will identify the top-level domain of the domain name.
 Then, it will tell the recursive resolver to go to the correct TLD nameserver.

-The TLD nameserver is a DNS server responsible for storing and managing information about domain names that use a specific top-level domain (TLD).
-A TLD is the far end of a domain name, such as .com, .org, and .net.
+The TLD nameserver is a DNS server function that is responsible for storing and managing information about domain names that use a specific top-level domain (TLD).
+A TLD is the far end of a domain name, such as .com, .org, .online, and .net.

 If your query is to find the IP address of hostinger.com, the root nameserver will redirect the DNS recursive resolver to the .com TLD nameserver.
 Next, the TLD nameserver will inform the resolver about the location of the matching IP address at a specific authoritative nameserver.

 The authoritative nameserver or authoritative DNS server is the final authority in the DNS resolution process.
 It stores all information related to the domain name you want to visit, including its IP address.
 The recursive resolver will obtain the IP address and send it back to your computer, directing you to the site.

 Finally, the domain name system resolver performs DNS caching, storing IP addresses collected from authoritative nameservers as temporary data.
 In other words, DNS caching makes it so that the next time you want to visit the same site, it will simply send back the IP address match obtained before.

 What Are Domain Nameservers?